GabeOchieng/ebolaproject/docs/functions.rst

 	Source Code: tools.py

-Prints the constraint values used for the interventions applied.
+|	Prints the header line for the constraints file.
-MyConstraints = keyword
+|
+|	Input:
+|		*MyConstraints* = constraints object in a file of praters generated from the *Constraints* object

 print_output